thin-edge/thin-edge.io-specs/src/alarms/alarm-handling.md

 All alarm state-changes need to be transfered reliable from **Application to thin-edge**, and from **thin-edge to cloud**.
 I.E. alarm state-changes must not got lost, or device software must be able to detect loss and react accordingly (e.g. retry to transfer).

-More details about loss off data-transfer and proper reaction see...
-TODO: add data-flow-image here!

 # Information Set per Alarm
 The specified alarm attributes below are inspired by cumulocity data model for alarms, but shall be re-usable for other clouds where possible.